 When mixing e.g. an aromatic fuel with a paraffinic fuel there is a risk of experiencing incompatibility causing excessive sludge formation which again can block filters and separators.
 New bunkers should be loaded into empty tanks to the extent possible.

-Regulations 14 of MARPOL Annex VI applies to all fuel oil used onboard.
+Regulation 14 of MARPOL Annex VI applies to all fuel oil used onboard.
 Hence it will apply to the incinerator pilot fuel.
-Sludge on the other hand is not considered fuel and may be incinerated as per regulation 16 of MARPOL Annex VI regardless of the sulphur content of the fuel in use.
-Please note that local requirements may apply for use of incinerators.
+Sludge on the other hand is not considered fuel and may be incinerated as per regulation 16 of MARPOL Annex VI regardless of the Sulphur content.
+Please note that local requirements may apply for use of incinerators, therefore it is advisable to consult with the coastal authority before any incineration occurs.

 No, mixing fuel exceeding the Sulphur requirement with compliant fuel in order to “make” compliant fuel on board is not an option as the sulphur content of the fuel is documented through the BDN issued by the fuel supplier.
 Any mixing to achieve compliance with reg.14 is to be done by the fuel oil supplier only.
 We expect BDNs will have a high focus with PSC after 1 January.
 Hence, our recommendation is to have a strategy for consuming all HSFO before 1 January.